nooku/guides.nooku.org/request-response/JSON-Response-Documents.md

 ##  <a name="top-level"></a> Top Level

-The top level properties of any given document gives you and your api consumers an idea of how they can query your resources.
+The top level properties of any given document give you and your api consumers an idea of how they can query your resources.

-We include 5 properties in this level and in accordance with the specification, no others are included: version, links, meta, entities and linked.
+We include 5 properties in this level and in accordance with the specification, no others are included: **version, links, meta, entities** and **linked**.
 We describe the major characteristics of each in the following sections.

 ###  <a name="version"></a> “version”